sophiiasun/RTQlate/README.md

 ![image](https://github.com/sophiiasun/RTQlit/assets/110139243/91e34e7b-bcb8-4bfe-ad0e-bb94593f2e8d)

-description
+Fall is the time to get your shit together.
+It brings the academic pressures with the onset of the school year, as well as a new recruiting season!
+But since you were slacking off and relaxing in the summer, you now realize it's been a long long time since you last practiced your speaking skills.
+Suddenly the fall season is throwing all these school presentations, job interviews, and other super-important speaking situations right at you and you've forgotten how to articulate your words!
+Introducing...
+RTQlate!
+(AR-TI-CU-late)

 ## Features
 RTQlate is a 5-feature speaking assistant and feedback provider:
-- Auto-summarized flash cards in the convenient form of a physical wearable.
+- Auto-summarized flashcards in the convenient form of a physical wearable.
 - Real-time eye-tracking
 - Sentiment analysis
 - Enunciation, pronunciation, and clarity indicator